12.2. Web Interface

 Presto provides a web interface for monitoring and managing queries.
-The web interface is accessible on the Presto coordinator via HTTP, using the HTTP port number specified in the coordinator Config Properties.
+The web interface is accessible on the Presto coordinator via HTTP/HTTPS, using the corresponding port number specified in the coordinator Config Properties.

 The main page has a list of queries along with information like unique query ID, query text, query state, percentage completed, username and source from which this query originated.
 The currently running queries are at the top of the page, followed by the most recently completed or failed queries.

 The possible query states are as follows:

 QUEUED– Query has been accepted and is awaiting execution.

 RUNNING– Query has at least one running task.